Jo Allen BSc MBACP (Accred) Integrative Counsellor & Psychotherapist

 If you have any queries about counselling in general, or require further information about my practise, please do not hesitate to contact me.

 Change takes place in a safe and supportive space and I ensure that I provide this in order for the trust and therapeutic relationship to grow.
 We will work at a pace that feels right for you.
 We will review our work together regularly to ensure that we are working in the most effective way possible.
+There is no time-limit on how long you can attend therapy, so we will continue working together for as long as you need.

 Sometimes, people come to therapy not quite knowing what has brought them, but perhaps feeling that they would like someone to talk things through with.
 This may require us to explore past and present experiences to build a picture of what might be going on.